 We’re open to all types of creative nonfiction, from immersion reportage to personal essay to memoir.
 Our editors tend to gravitate toward submissions structured around narratives, but we’re always happy to be pleasantly surprised by work that breaks outside this general mold.
 Above all, we’re most interested in writing that blends style with substance, and reaches beyond the personal to tell us something new about the world.
 We firmly believe that great writing can make any subject interesting to a general audience.

-We read year-round, but it is not uncommon for a decision to take up to 6 months; unfortunately, this is especially true of work we like.
+It is not uncommon for a decision to take up to 6 months; unfortunately, this is especially true of work we like.
 If you have not heard from us since the initial confirmation email, please assume your manuscript is still under consideration.

 A Note About Fact-checking

 Essays accepted for publication in Creative Nonfiction undergo a fairly rigorous fact-checking process.
 To the extent your essay draws on research and/or reportage (and ideally, it should, to some degree), CNF editors will ask you to send documentation of your sources and to help with the fact-checking process.
 We do not require that citations be submitted with essays, but you may find it helpful to keep a file of your essay that includes footnotes and/or a bibliography.

 Creative Nonfiction is currently seeking submissions of new nonfiction work by older (60+) writers.
 We’re looking for personal essays/memoir, experimental work, science writing, profiles, historical nonfiction, lyric essays … any kind of lively fact-based writing.
 Your work might directly address issues related to age/aging, but there is absolutely no requirement that it do so.
 Submissions should be 4,000 words or less.
 Complete guidelines ».